Quote from Jason Cohen at amartbear.com

 Good things that keep us going, while staying lean

-What keeps us going after some bashing and a long long week/month……. (note that details of clients are kept anonymous and may have been summarized):
+Here are some things which keeps us going… Even after being bashed and long weeks turning into months… (note that details of clients are kept anonymous and may have been summarized):

-An employee in a major transportation company using Piktochart to create presentations
+An employee in a major transportation company which used Piktochart to create presentations

 This is a great service!!
 How much will it cost in the future?
 And are there more themes coming?
 I’m afraid I’m not clever enough to design my own, but you sure make it easy!